jina-ai/faq/faq_main.md

 - Is Jina going to participate in GSoC?
 - Can a non tech background fresher without any coding experience learn Jina?

-# What if my Question Isn't Listed Here?
+# :confused: What if My Question Isn't Listed Here?

 We see you've chosen to take [the road less travelled](https://www.poetryfoundation.org/poems/44272/the-road-not-taken).
 We're here to help you on your way on!
 - First, check out our [docs](https://www.docs.jina.ai) to see if your query is answered by ~~the wisdom of the Prophecy~~ our documentation.